 The long-term expected rate of return on pension plan investments was determined using a buildingblock method in which a best-estimate of expected future rates of return (expected returns, net of pension plan investment expense, but including inflation) are developed for each major asset class by the Washington State Investment Board (WSIB).
-Those expected returns make up one component of WSIB's CMAs.
-The CMAs contain three pieces of information for each class of assets the WSIB currently invest in:
+Those expected returns make up one component of WSIB'S CMA's.
+The CMA's contain three pieces of information for each class of assets the WSIB currently invest in:

 - Expected annual return

 - Standard deviation of the annual return;

-- Correlations between the annual returns of each asset class with every other asset class
+- Correlations between the annual returns of each asset class with every other asset class.

-WSIB uses the CMAs and their target asset allocation to simulate future investment returns over various time horizons.
+WSIB uses the CMA's and their target asset allocation to simulate future Investment returns over various time horizons.

-The long-term expected rate of return of 7.50% percent approximately equals the median of the simulated investment returns over a fifty-year time horizon, increased slightly to remove WSIB's implicit and small short-term downward adjustment due to assumed mean reversion.
+The long-term expected rate of return of 7.50% percent approximately equals the median of the simulated investment returns over a fifty-year time horizon, increased slightly to remove the WSIB's Implicit and small short-term downward adjustment due to assumed mean reversion.
 WSIB's implicit short-term adjustment, while small and appropriate over a ten to fifteen-year period, becomes amplified over a fifty-year measurement period.

-Best estimates of arithmetic real rates of return for each major asset class included in the pension plans' target asset allocation as of June 30, 2015, are summarized in the following table:
+Best estimated of arithmetic real rates of return for each major asset class included in the pension plans' target asset allocations as of June 30, 2015, are summarized in the following table:

-TRS1, TRS 2/3, PERS 1, and SERS 2/3
+TDCI TDCAD DEDC 1 1 IKSI, TKS 2/3 , PEKS I , and SERS 2/3

-Asset Class Target Long-term Expected Real

-Allocation Rate of Return
+Asset Class Target Allocation Long-term Expected Real Rate of Return

 Fixed Income 20.00% 1.70%

 Tangible Assets 5.00% 4.40%

 Real Estate 15.00% 5.80%

 Global Equity 37.00% 6.60%

 Private Equity 23.00% 9.60%